 Arkansas Security Deposit Law: Return Deadline, Limits, and How to Get It Back

-In Arkansas, a landlord generally has 60 days after your tenancy ends to return your security deposit, along with a written itemized statement of any deductions.
+In Arkansas, a covered landlord has 60 days after your tenancy ends to return your security deposit, along with a written itemized statement of any deductions.
 The deposit itself is capped at the equivalent of two months' rent.
-These rules come from Arkansas's landlord-tenant security deposit statute (found in Arkansas Code Title 18, Chapter 16, Subchapter 3 — roughly Ark.
-Code Ann. § 18-16-301 and following).
+These rules come from Arkansas's security deposit subchapter, Ark.
+Code Ann. § 18-16-301 and following.
 One feature that surprises many Arkansas renters: the law does not apply to every landlord.
-Because section numbers and figures change, treat the details below as general information and confirm the current Arkansas rules before you act.
+The Attorney General's office states the coverage rule bluntly — this law “applies only to landlords who rent six or more dwellings” — and it applies to private rentals, not government-subsidized housing.

 How much can a landlord charge, and who is covered?

 The biggest Arkansas-specific catch is the small-landlord exemption.
-The security deposit statute generally applies only to landlords who own more than five rental units (or who use a third party to manage their units for a fee).
-A landlord who personally owns five or fewer units and manages them without a paid agent may be exempt from the deposit cap and return deadline entirely.
-If your landlord is a small individual owner, you may have fewer statutory protections — your lease terms and general contract law become especially important.
+The subchapter generally applies only to landlords who rent six or more dwelling units, or who use a paid third-party manager for their units.
+A landlord who personally owns five or fewer units and manages them without a paid agent may be exempt from the deposit cap and the return deadline entirely.
+If your landlord is a small individual owner, your rights come from your lease and general contract law instead — not from this statute.

-• Deposit cap: two months' rent (for covered landlords).
+• Deposit cap: two months' rent, for covered landlords — with no official “fee” exception.

-• Exemption: owners of five or fewer units who manage them themselves may not be bound by the statute.
+• Exemption: a landlord renting five or fewer units and managing them personally may not be bound by the statute at all.

 The 60-day return deadline and itemized statement

 For covered landlords, the deposit — minus any lawful deductions — must be returned within 60 days after the tenancy ends.
-If the landlord keeps any portion, Arkansas requires a written itemized statement describing the reasons for the deductions, delivered along with whatever balance is owed.
+If the landlord keeps any portion, the Attorney General confirms that “the landlord must give you a written, itemized list of the charges withheld within 60 days.”
+The 60-day clock is current law, not an old figure: Act 559 of 2009 amended § 18-16-305 in strike-and-underline, raising the deadline from thirty days to sixty.

 What can and cannot be deducted